-- What are 2 signs of a student with low self-esteem?
+- What are the characteristics of a person with low self esteem?

-- Why is it important to build self esteem?
+- Why is it so important to build a child’s self esteem?

 Emotional abuse by parents – Emotional abuse by parents happens when parents create fear or guilt in the child.